Azerbaijan in the Eurovision Song Contest 2009

-Azerbaijan was represented at the Eurovision Song Contest 2009 with the song "Always" written by Arash Labaf, Robert Uhlmann, Marcus Englöf, Johan Bejerholm, Alex Papaconstantinou, Anderz Wrethov and Elin Wrethov.
-The song was performed by AySel and Arash, which were internally selected by the Azerbaijani broadcaster İctimai Television (İTV) to represent the nation at the 2009 contest in Moscow, Russia.
-AySel and Arash's selection as the Azerbaijani Eurovision entrants were announced separately on 17 January and 12 February 2009, respectively, while the song "Always" was presented to the public on 3 March 2009.
+Azerbaijan was represented at the Eurovision Song Contest 2009 with the song "Always", written by Arash Labaf, Robert Uhlmann, Marcus Englöf, Johan Bejerholm, Alex Papaconstantinou, Anderz Wrethov, and Elin Wrethov, and performed by AySel and Arash.
+The Azerbaijani participating broadcaster, İctimai Televiziya (İTV), internally selected the entry and the performers.
+AySel and Arash's selection was announced separately on 17 January and 12 February 2009, respectively, while the song "Always" was presented to the public on 3 March 2009.

 Azerbaijan was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2009.
 Performing during the show in position 12, "Always" was announced among the 10 qualifying entries of the second semi-final and therefore qualified to compete in the final on 16 May.
 It was later revealed that Azerbaijan placed second out of the 19 participating countries in the semi-final with 180 points.
 In the final, Azerbaijan performed in position 11 and placed third out of the 25 participating countries, scoring 207 points.

 Background

-Prior to the 2009 contest, Azerbaijan had participated in the Eurovision Song Contest one time since its first entry in when the song "Day After Day" performed by Elnur and Samir placed eighth.
-The Azerbaijani national broadcaster, İctimai Television (İTV), broadcasts the event within Azerbaijan and organises the selection process for the nation's entry. İTV confirmed their intentions to participate at the 2009 Eurovision Song Contest on 2 November 2008.
-In 2008, Azerbaijan organized a national final titled Land of Fire, which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
-In 2009, the broadcaster had initially planned to organise the Land of Fire national final, however, plans to stage the show were later abandoned in favour of internally selecting both the artist and song that would represent Azerbaijan due to a lack of quality of the participants.
+Prior to the 2009 contest, İctimai Televiziya (İTV) had participated in the Eurovision Song Contest representing Azerbaijan once, when the song "Day After Day" performed by Elnur and Samir placed eighth.

+As part of its duties as participating broadcaster, İTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 2 November 2008.
+In 2008, İTV organized a national final titled Land of Fire, which resulted in the selection of a winning performer that would subsequently be given an internally selected song to perform at Eurovision.
+In 2009, the broadcaster had initially planned to organise the Land of Fire national final, however, plans to stage the show were later abandoned in favour of internally selecting both the artist and song due to a lack of quality of the participants.